-Elizabeth Stringer Keefe's work focuses on training teachers who work with students with Autism Spectrum Disorders.
+Elizabeth Stringer Keefe's work focuses on the preparation of teachers who work with students with autism spectrum disorder.

 Elizabeth Stringer Keefe

 Professional Title: Assistant Professor

 Areas of Academic Focus and Expertise: Autism spectrum disorders; school reform and systems; assistive technology improving the accessibility of curriculum